 Specifies the IP interface name.
-Interface names must be unique within the group of defined IP interfaces for the config>router>interface command.
+Interface names must be unique within the group of defined IP interfaces for config router interface and config service ies interface commands.
 An interface name cannot be in the form of an IP address.
 Interface names can be any string up to 32 characters composed of printable, 7-bit ASCII characters.
-If the string contains special characters (#, \$, spaces, and so on), the entire string must be enclosed within double quotess.
+If the string contains special characters (#, \$, spaces, and so on), the entire string must be enclosed within double quotes.

-If the IP interface name does not exist or does not have an IP address configured, an error message will be returned.
+If the IP interface name does not exist or does not have an IP address configured, an error message is returned.

-If the IP interface exists in a different area it will be moved to this area.
+If the IP interface exists in a different area, it is moved to this area.